ogobrecht/console/docs/console.md

 Note: As this helper is designed to work always it does not check your log level.
 And if it would check, it would not help for the opening of the cursor, which is done before.
-To save work for your database in cases where you are not logging you should check the log level before open the cursor.
+To save work for your database in cases you are not in logging mode you should check the log level before open the cursor.
 Please see the examples below.

 EXAMPLES 1 - Open cursor in advance